jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 But, Wyllys adds, there are also three fundamental information **structures,** AKA data models.
 In their review of database history (gens 1-3), Connolly and Begg (2015) classify Wyllys' three structures as "record-based", and add "object-oriented" as another top-level category:

-- **Record-based: ** Can’t express constraints on the data, but express structure well
+- **Record-based structures** can’t express constraints on the data, but express structure well

     - **(1G) Hierarchical structures**
         - Per Zeng (n.d.), strict hierarchies (trees) can model three different types of real-world relationships: